 At its heart, product development is about discovering what customers really need, then bringing that valuable product to market.
 In an ideal world, products are developed incrementally and iteratively, with fast feedback loops to improve product quality and rapid experimentation to validate that the product is actually fulfilling customer needs.

-However, many traditional development processes and approaches have become so bureaucratic that what the customer values is no longer even a central factor in product development.
+However, many traditional product development processes and approaches have become so bureaucratic that what the customer values is no longer even a central factor in product development.
 And in turn, companies end up releasing products long past their relevancy, over-budget, or worse yet, products that simply don’t meet customer needs.
 Ouch.

 Organizations need a better way to think about delivering value that embraces customer-centricity with iterative and incremental development cycles, fast and frequent customer feedback, and experimentation to keep product quality high.
 And it all starts with changing your mindset from project management toward product management.